apache/brpc/docs/en/client.md

 brpc::Join(cntl1.call_id());
 brpc::Join(cntl2.call_id());
 ```
-brpc::DoNothing() gets a done doing nothing, specifically for semi-synchronous calls.
+brpc::DoNothing() gets a closure doing nothing, specifically for semi-synchronous calls.
 Its lifetime is managed by brpc.

-Note that in above code, we access `controller.call_id()` after completion of RPC, which is safe right here, because DoNothing does not delete controller as in on_rpc_done in previous section.
+Note that in above example, we access `controller.call_id()` after completion of RPC, which is safe right here, because DoNothing does not delete controller as in on_rpc_done in previous example.

 ## Cancel RPC

-brpc::StartCancel(call_id) cancels corresponding RPC, call_id must be got from Controller.call_id() **before launching RPC**, race conditions may occur at any other time.
+`brpc::StartCancel(call_id)` cancels corresponding RPC, call_id must be got from Controller.call_id() **before launching RPC**, race conditions may occur at any other time.

-NOTE: it's brpc::StartCancel(CallId), not controller.StartCancel(), which is forbidden and useless.
+NOTE: it is `brpc::StartCancel(call_id)`, not `controller->StartCancel()`, which is forbidden and useless.
+The latter one is provided by protobuf by default and has serious race conditions on lifetime of controller.

-As the name says, RPC does not complete yet just after calling StartCancel, you should not touch any field in Controller or delete any associated resource, they should be handled inside done->Run().
-If you have to wait for completion of RPC in-place(no need to do this generally), call Join(call_id).
+As the name implies, RPC may not complete yet after calling StartCancel, you should not touch any field in Controller or delete any associated resources, they should be handled inside done->Run().
+If you have to wait for completion of RPC in-place(not recommended), call Join(call_id).

 Facts about StartCancel:

-- call_id can be cancelled before CallMethod, the RPC will complete immediately(and done will be called).
+- call_id can be cancelled before CallMethod, the RPC will end immediately(and done will be called).
 - call_id can be cancelled in another thread.
 - Cancel an already-cancelled call_id has no effect.
-Inference: One call_id can be cancelled by multiple threads simultaneously, but only one of them has effect.
+Inference: One call_id can be cancelled by multiple threads simultaneously, but only one of them takes effect.
-- Cancel here is a client-side feature, **the server-side may not cancel the operation necessarily**, server cancelation is a separate feature.
+- Cancel here is a client-only feature, **the server-side may not cancel the operation necessarily**, server cancelation is a separate feature.

 ## Get server-side address and port